ezz118/flappy-bird/README.md

 - menu.cpp
   - Print the main menu page and leaderboard.
   - It updates the score leaderboard and only inputs the top 10 players' scores and usernames in "ranking.txt" to make sure the size of "ranking.txt" won't be too large.
-  - We let one player can have more than one record.
+  - We allow one player can have more than one record.
 - menu.h
   - Header file of menu.cpp
 - bird.cpp